Anonymous-50/E2E-GNet/README.md

 - For packages and dependencies, first create an enviroment using Python, activate the enviroment and run `pip install -r requirements.txt` .
 We run all our experiments on Python version 3.12.6

 ## Datasets
+### NTU-RDB+D and NTU-RGB+D120 Datasets
+- Download the dataset (the skeleton files only are sufficient) from the dataset page [here](https://rose1.ntu.edu.sg/dataset/actionRecognition/)
+### EHE, KIMORE and UI-PRMD Datasets
-- All the three datasets that we have used in our work can be obtained from [here](https://github.com/bruceyo/EGCN/tree/master)
+- These can be obtained from [here](https://github.com/bruceyo/EGCN/tree/master)

 ## Scripts Organization
 - Each dataset folder contains all the scripts for the respective dataset and category.